 Visitors should also be aware of the risk of waterborne diseases, such as cholera and dysentery, and take necessary precautions to stay hydrated and avoid contaminated water sources.

 Medical facilities in Uganda are limited, particularly in rural areas.
 Visitors should have comprehensive travel insurance that covers medical evacuation and repatriation in case of an emergency.
-(See Also: Is Tampa Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit the Dominican Republic?
+The Truth Revealed)

 Health Tips for Visitors